About breast cancer chemotherapy

 How you have chemotherapy

 You have some chemotherapy drugs as tablets or capsules, but most of them are injected into a vein.
-Usually you have a combination of about 3 chemotherapy drugs together.
+Usually you have a combination of 3 or 4 chemotherapy drugs together.
 But in some circumstances, you may have one on its own.

 You have chemotherapy as a course of treatment.
 Often, you have the drugs for between 1 and 5 days, then have a break for 3 to 4 weeks.
 This makes up one chemotherapy cycle.
 Then the cycle begins again.
 You may have up to 8 treatment cycles.
 So a complete course of treatment can take up to 8 months.